Onsbohh/5G-Sport-Application/README.md

       - At the bottom download ffmpeg-release-essentials.7z

 Edit backend/server/streamServer.js:
-  - Line 14 change to use ffmpeg.exe location
+  - Line 14 change to use ffmpeg.exe location.
   - Line 16 "video=" change to use your webcam name.
 Can be found in windows settings.

 Edit Mediamtx.yml:
   - Inside of Mediamtx folder is mediamtx.yml
+  - Find recordPath:
+    -  Change path to ./recordings/%path/%s
+    -  Now file name format is unix timestamp in seconds.
+  - Find at the bottom paths:
-  - Add to bottom Path settings:
+    - Change to
           camstream:
              record: yes

 Start:
   - Run mediamtx.exe